Ezeh20/My_zuri_project_phase_contributions/README.md

-2}      I was also assigned the product page
+2}      I was also assigned the Product page

    the repository=> https://github.com/Ezeh20/pro_t_c_product_page